ruckyrians/roblox-claimable-group-finder/README.md

 ```

 # Webhooks
-If the `--webhook-url` arg. is specified, a webhook with an embed will be sent whenever a claimable group is found.
+If the `--webhook-url` arg. is specified, an embed will be sent whenever a claimable group is found.
 E.g.:

 ![Embed Sample](https://i.imgur.com/VeMBoCA.png)